 Water intake is regulated by thirst.
 Thirst is triggered by receptors in the anterolateral hypothalamus that respond to increased plasma osmolality (as little as 2%) or decreased body fluid volume.
 Rarely hypothalamic dysfunction decreases the capacity for thirst.

-Water excretion by the kidneys is regulated primarily by ADH (vasopressin).
-ADH is released by the posterior pituitary and results in increased water reabsorption in the distal nephron.
-ADH release is stimulated by any of the following:
+Water excretion by the kidneys is regulated primarily by vasopressin (ADH).
+Vasopressin is released by the posterior pituitary and results in increased water reabsorption in the distal nephron.
+Vasopressin release is stimulated by any of the following:

-ADH release may be impaired by certain substances (eg, ethanol, phenytoin) and by central diabetes insipidus (see Pituitary Disorders: Central Diabetes Insipidus).
+Vasopressin release may be impaired by certain substances (eg, ethanol, phenytoin) and by central diabetes insipidus (see Central Diabetes Insipidus).

 Water intake decreases plasma osmolality.
-Low serum osmolality inhibits ADH secretion, allowing the kidneys to produce dilute urine.
-The diluting capacity of healthy kidneys in young adults is such that maximum daily fluid intake can be as much as 25 L; greater amounts quickly lower serum osmolality.
+Low plasma osmolality inhibits vasopressin secretion, allowing the kidneys to produce dilute urine.
+The diluting capacity of healthy kidneys in young adults is such that maximum daily fluid intake can be as much as 25 L; greater amounts quickly lower plasma osmolality.